Saturday, 28th, September, 2024

 What time will the event start?

-There are different start times for the different races:
+These are indicative start times for the different races:

 8am – Competitive Long Race